ajdhole/CarND-LaneLines-P1/writeup.md

 ***Current pipeline***
 * Based on number of iterations, my current pipeline is as follows:

-* convert color image into hls with convert_hls() to filter out white and yellow channel
+* convert color image into hls with convert_hls() to filter out white and yellow channel.
+Ref-http://www.rapidtables.com/web/color/RGB_Color.htm

 * Keep only yellow and white pixels, black out all other pixels: select_white_yellow()